NariieL/NariieL/SOZFiles.md

 > A hundred of apartments, all ready to use.

 ![SOZ - Major credits ](https://user-images.githubusercontent.com/104008465/164984759-fea538fe-cf20-48bc-afd0-45cb96c4c7ae.png)
-**As said before, we have used and modified resources offered for free, here is the list of everything we use :**
+**As said before, we have used and modified resources offered for free, here is the list of everything we use:**